 • Your project should relate to something related to machine learning.
 I give a few ideas below, but I encourage you to be creative.
 Feel free to ask me if your idea is appropriate.
-Find something that you're excited about and interested in since you'll be working on this for the three weeks!
+Find something that you're excited about and interested in since you'll be working on this for the 2.5 weeks!

 - Your project must include a solid experimental examination.
 For example, if you implement a classification algorithm, I would expect to see optimization of hyperparameters (on the development set), an evaluation on at least one data set and a brief analysis of the model learned (e.g. looking at the weights of a linear model). - You may not use the Titanic dataset for experimentation.
-You can use the wine dataset of find another dataset. - Your project should be in a pair or group of three.
-If you'd like to do it solo or in a group of four, please come talk to me.
+You can use the wine dataset or find another dataset. - Your project should be in a group of 2-4 people.
+If you'd like to do it solo, please come talk to me.

-You may code in whatever language you would like and may (and are encourage to) use any external resources you would like including both code and data.
+You may code in whatever language you would like1 and may (and are encourage to) use any external resources you would like including both code and data.
+You do not need to implement everything from scratch!
+The goal of this project is to explore a topic.